OnTopicCMS/OnTopic-Library/Ignia.Topics.AspNetCore.Mvc/README.md

 ```
 > *Note:* Because OnTopic relies on wildcard pathnames, a new route should be configured for every root namespace (e.g., `/Web`).
 While it's possible to configure OnTopic to evaluate _all_ paths, this makes it difficult to delegate control to other controllers and handlers, when necessary.
 As a result, it is recommended that each root container be registered individually.

-### Controller Activator
+### Composition Root
-As OnTopic relies on constructor injection, the application must be configured in a **Composition Root**—in the case of ASP.NET Core, that means a custom controller activator.
-The basic structure of this might look like:
+As OnTopic relies on constructor injection, the application must be configured in a **Composition Root**—in the case of ASP.NET Core, that means a custom controller activator for controllers, and view component activator for view components.
+For controllers, the basic structure of this might look like:
 ```
 var sqlTopicRepository          = new SqlTopicRepository(connectionString);
 var cachedTopicRepository       = new CachedTopicRepository(sqlTopicRepository);